Exit poll shows former President Radev’s party set to win Bulgaria election

 - list 2 of 3Israeli ministers celebrate re-establishment of Sa-Nur West Bank settlement

-- list 3 of 3Trump says US seized Iran-flagged ship trying to get past Hormuz blockade
+- list 3 of 3Trump says US seized Iranian ship trying to get past blockade near Hormuz

-While official results aren’t expected until Monday, an exit poll conducted by Sofia-based Alpha Research showed Radev’s Progressive Bulgaria winning 38.1 percent of the vote, the Reuters news agency reported.
+While official results are not expected until Monday, an exit poll conducted by Sofia-based Alpha Research showed Progressive Bulgaria winning 38.1 percent of the vote, according to the Reuters news agency.

 Former Prime Minister Boyko Borissov’s conservative GERB was trailing in second place with 15.9 percent of the vote, the exit poll shows, while the reformist We Continue the Change-Democratic Bulgaria (PP-DB) coalition was projected to finish third with 14.1 percent.
-Radev said he would be willing to work with them, but that a minority government was also an option.
+Radev said he would be willing to work with them, but a minority government was also an option.

-Borissov wrote in a post on Facebook that “Elections decide who comes first, but negotiations will decide who governs.”
+Borissov wrote in a post on Facebook: “Elections decide who comes first, but negotiations will decide who governs.”

-Radev, a left-leaning eurosceptic, stepped down from the presidency after nine years in January to launch his bid to become prime minister.
-He backed the anti-corruption protests that saw hundreds of thousands of largely young people take to the streets in December, and promised to get rid of the “oligarchic governance model”.
+Radev, a left-leaning eurosceptic, stepped down from the presidency in January, after nine years, to launch his bid to become prime minister.
+He had backed the anticorruption protests that saw hundreds of thousands of largely young people take to the streets in December, and promised to get rid of the “oligarchic governance model”.

 “We will do everything possible not to allow us to go [to elections] again.
 It is ruinous for Bulgaria,” Radev told reporters after the exit poll was released.
 “We are ready to consider different options so that Bulgaria can have a regular and stable government.”